lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 #### Internally processed Commands

 As described in [SPI Device Modes](#spi-device-modes-and-active-submodules), SPI_DEVICE may return the data from the IP even if the passthrough mode is set.
-The HW can process Read Status, Read JEDEC ID, Read SFDP, Read commands accessing themailbox region, and EN4B/EX4B.
+The HW can process Read Status, Read JEDEC ID, Read SFDP, Read commands accessing the mailbox region, and EN4B/EX4B.

 SW configures {{<regref "INTERCEPT_EN">}} CSR to enable the feature.
 SW may selectively enable/disable commands.